ReCT-Lang/ReCT-Go-Compiler/emitter/README.md

 # ReCT Emitter
 \*Slaps roof of abstract theoretical concept\*
-This bad boy can compile ReCT lowered bound functions to LLVM IR.
+This bad boy can compile lowered and bound ReCT functions to LLVM IR.